 - 11.5 If a work device (Academy/Trust owned and controlled device) is used to take pictures and/or record videos of children and young people then the following must be adhered to: - The setting must have permission for the photograph and/or video to be taken, e.g. parents/carers have given permission for photographs to be uploaded to the website or shared with a 3rd party. - Once the photograph or video has been used for the purpose for which it was taken, e.g. uploaded to Twitter/the website, it must be removed from the device.
-Ideally any photographs or videos should be deleted from the device by the end of the day but at the absolute latest this must be done within 5 working days.

-- The work device must be kept securely when not in use.
+Ideally any photographs or videos should be deleted from the device by the end of the day but at the absolute latest this must be done within 5 working days. - If photographs or videos need to be stored, e.g. they are being used by a class to analyse, then explicit consent must be sought from pupils (if they are 13+; if they are under 13 then parents/carers must give consent) for the photograph/video to be taken and stored.
+The consent form must also state when the images/videos will be deleted.
+Photographs/videos should be stored on Sharepoint but must not be stored on the device or on staff user accounts.